Calpurnia

 (Act 2, Scene 2)

-• The Outcome: Last seen on stage in Act 2, Scene 2; her warnings are right, her interpretation is correct, her husband leaves the house and is murdered within the hour.
+• The Outcome: Last seen on stage in A2S2; her warnings are right, her interpretation is correct, her husband leaves the house and is murdered within the hour.
 After Caesar's death, the play does not return to her.

 The Wife in the Procession

-Calpurnia's first scene in the play is silent in everything but a single line of consent.
-Caesar, parading through the Lupercal celebrations in 1.2, summons her in front of the crowd — and the request he makes of her is, even by Roman standards, extraordinary.
+Calpurnia's first appearance is silent in everything but a single line of consent.
+Caesar, parading through the Lupercal in A1S2, summons her in front of the crowd, and the request he makes of her is, even by Roman standards, extraordinary.

 Original